-Augsburg University in Minneapolis, Minnesota invites applications for the position of Registrar.
-We seek an accomplished leader who will bring demonstrated success in advancing strategic priorities and managing the academic policies at the institution; a proven ability to work effectively in a deeply collaborative shared-governance environment; a personal history of growth, innovation, and accomplishment; and a history of advancing intentionally diverse, equitable, and inclusive work environments.
+Augsburg University in Minneapolis, Minnesota invites applications for the position of Dean of Arts & Sciences.
+We seek an accomplished leader who will bring demonstrated success in advancing strategic priorities; a proven ability to work effectively in a deeply collaborative shared-governance environment; a personal history of growth, innovation, and accomplishment; and a history of advancing intentionally diverse, equitable, and inclusive work environments.
+The most competitive candidates will have achieved distinction as a member of the faculty in a liberal arts discipline and possess academic credentials equivalent to the rank of associate professor at Augsburg.

-For priority consideration, applications must be received no later than February 28, 2018.
-The position has an anticipated start date of June 1, 2018.
-Our goal is to interview top candidates using videoconferencing in early March.
-The final candidates will be invited to visit campus in late March, with a target of extending an offer by mid-April.
+For priority consideration, applications must be received no later than January 7, 2019.
+The position has an anticipated start date of July 1, 2019.
+Our goal is to interview top candidates using videoconferencing in late January/early February.
+The final three candidates will be invited to visit campus in March, with a target of extending an offer by April.